AustEcon/bitsv/docs/source/guide/keys.rst

 Types
 -----

-BitSV defines 2 kinds of private keys: :class:`~bitsv.PrivateKey`, aliased as simply :class:`~bitsv.Key`, and :class:`~bitsv.PrivateKeyTestnet`.
-Both classes have the exact same functionality.
+In BitSV, there is one main method to access most of the functionality of this library.
+This is through the :class:`~bitsv.PrivateKey` class, aliased as :class:`~bitsv.Key`.

 .. code-block:: python

-    >>> from bitsv import Key, PrivateKey, PrivateKeyTestnet
+    >>> from bitsv import Key, PrivateKey
     >>>
     >>> Key == PrivateKey
     True
-    >>>
-    >>> dir(Key) == dir(PrivateKeyTestnet)
-    True

-The only difference is the network operations for :class:`~bitsv.PrivateKeyTestnet` will use Bitcoin SV's test network where coins have no value.
-As such, the derived address will also be different.

 Creation
 --------